Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Estimating potential outcome means: pairs of nonrobust and more robust estimators

-These estimators involve fitting a model for the conditional mediator density $\P(M\mid C,A=0)$ and a model for the conditional outcome mean $\E[Y\mid C,M,A=1]$.
+These estimators involve fitting models for the conditional mediator density $\P(M\mid C,A=0)$ and the conditional outcome mean $\E[Y\mid C,M,A=1]$.
 Having learned these models, we put the observed mediator and outcome aside.
-For all units in the full sample, we simulate $M_0$ based on the first model, and with the simulated $M_0$ and observed $C$, predict $Y_{1M_0}$ based on the second model.
-We do this multiple times, resulting in multiple sets of predicted $Y_{1M_0}$ values.
-We average these predicted values to estimate $\E[Y_{1M_0}]$. \footnote{A variant is to use the observed mediator in control units and only simulate $M_0$ for treated units.} With the \textit{nonrobust} estimator cross|fuMsimYpred(s0s1), the mediator model is fit to the control subsample and the outcome model is fit to the treated subsample.
+For all units in the full sample, we simulate $M_0$ based on the first model, and with the simulated $M_0$ and observed $C$, predict $Y_{1M_0}$ based on the second model. \footnote{A variant is to use the observed mediator in control units and only simulate $M_0$ for treated units.} We do this multiple times, resulting in multiple sets of predicted $Y_{1M_0}$ values, and average these predicted values to estimate $\E[Y_{1M_0}]$. \footnote{This is an implementation of the double expectation in the identification result where the outer expectation is evaluated by numerical integration.}

+With the \textit{nonrobust} estimator in this pair, the mediator model is fit to the control subsample and the outcome model to the treated subsample.
 For this estimator to be consistent, both models have to be correctly specified.

-This mediator simulation strategy was used in \citeauthor{Imai2010psychmethods}'s (\citeyear{Imai2010psychmethods}) method for natural (in)direct effects estimation, implemented in the R package \texttt{mediation} \citep{Tingley2014}.
-Their method differs from the current estimator in that it uses this strategy to estimate not only the cross-world potential outcome means but all potential outcome means (thus relying on more models), and its implementation uses models for $\P(M\mid C,A)$ and $\E[Y\mid C,A,M]$ fit to the full sample rather than exposure-condition-specific models.
+This mediator simulation strategy is used in Imai et al.'s natural (in)direct effects estimation method \cite{Imai2010psychmethods}, implemented in the R package \textit{mediation} \citep{Tingley2014}.
+This other estimator differs from crw|MsimYpred in that it uses this strategy for all potential outcome means (not only the cross-world one) therefore relies on more models.
+Also, the implementation in the package uses models for $\P(M\mid C,A)$ and $\E[Y\mid C,A,M]$ fit to the full sample rather than exposure-specific models.